 “There was an error in the memory”

 “Seriously?!”
 Eiji couldn’t believe it.
-He’s never had an issue before.
+The memory had never been an issue.

-Ryusenji was a Digimon Collection and like most collectors, he was preciouses about his collection.
+Ryusenji was a Digimon Collector, and like most collectors, he was precocious about his collection.
 “My research requires Digimon data to be perfect, or else its worthless.
 That Modoko Betamon data was nearly destroyed.”

 “That doesn’t mean you need to throw it away.
 It may be worthless to you, but this stuff is expensive.
-I don’t have the funding of a huge corporation or access to expensive equipment” Eiji retorts, clearly frustrated by the situation.
+I don’t have the funding of a huge corporation or access to expensive equipment” Eiji snaps as he looks over his device for signs of damage.

 “…Hello?”
-Eiji is puzzled by his eccentric client.
-The man is a genius, but he had no right.
+Eiji waves, trying to regain his attention.
+The man may be a genius, but he had no right.

-The professor turns his attention to Eiji “Sorry about that, but you just gave me an idea.
+“Sorry about that,” the professor replies suddenly.
+“You just gave me an idea.
 Let me see you left arm”

 “My..arm?”
-Eiji studies the professor who returns a smile.
-Eiji offers his arm up slowly.
+Eiji studies the professor suspiciously.
+Ryusenji stands over him, flashing an eager smile.
+Eiji offers his arm up cautiously.
 Rysenji attaches something to Eiji’s wrist.

-Eiji is overjoyed as he studies his gift.
-AE products were easy to convert to Digimon docks and highly valued within the code cracker community.
+Eiji studies his gift.
+AE products were top of the line and highly sought after by Code Cracker.
 Eiji could only dream of owning AE parts, but here he stands with the latest model strapped to his wrist.

-“Now this is just a prototype I’ve been working on”
+“Now this is just a prototype I’ve been working on so there might be some bugs.”

-The watch starts begins to cycle through the setup process.
-“It has a biometric vital sonsor, so only you will be able to use it”
+The watch starts cycles through the startup process.
+“It has a biometric vital sonsor.
+Only you will be able to use it,” the professor explains.

 The professor nods “It can record your pulse, blood pressure, and other medical data.
 Most importantly, it supports Digimon hololization.
 Digimon hololization is only allowed in at the DDL and a few other facilities, but this…is a special exception”